denemorhun-nava/nava-qa-interview/README.md

 ## Context

-You are testing [the Login Flow](https://denemorhun-nava.github.io/nava-qa-interview/) for an application.
+You are testing the Login Flow for a [NAVA application](https://denemorhun-nava.github.io/nava-qa-interview/).

 - Login is handled through a mocked backend API and mocked user data store.
 - The login page has frontend field validations for username and password.